Ruchita-0310/bioinformatics/comparative_genomics.md

 nohup sh -c 'for file in /bio/data/Ruchita/msa_clustalo1/*.aln; do iqtree2 -s "$file" -m MFP -madd LG+C20,LG+C60 -B 10000 -wbtl ; done' &
 ```
 **Results**:
-1. 18 genes are not aligned because there is only 1 sequence
-2. iqtree command will produce .aln.ufboot files.
+1. iqtree command will produce .aln.ufboot files.
 This file contains bootstrap support values for each branch of a phylogenetic tree
 # 8. Infer Bootstrap Distribution of Trees for Each Gene Family
 ## 8.1 ALE observe | run it in loop
 1. ALE (Amalgamated Likelihood Estimation) Observe is a software tool used in genome assembly evaluation.
 It is designed to compare an assembled genome to a reference genome to determine the accuracy of the assembly.